Skilled Employment Immigration

 What is the aim of the Immigration of Experts Act?

 The new law on the immigration of skilled workers creates the framework for a targeted and increased immigration of qualified skilled workers from third countries.
-The aim is to enable those skilled workers to come to Germany to work in those German companies who urgently need in view of the large demand for personnel and empty applicant markets.
-These are university graduates as well as people with qualified vocational training.
+The aim is to enable those skilled workers to come to Germany to work in those German companies who urgently need it in view of the large demand for personnel and empty applicant markets.
+These are university graduates a s well as people with qualified vocational training.

 When will the new rules come into force?

 The law on the immigration of skilled workers came into force on 1st March 2020.